microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.4.md

 ### Emit Changes

-While not a breaking change per-se, developers may have implicitly taken dependencies on TypeScript's JavaScript or declaration emit outputs.
+While not a breaking change per se, developers may have implicitly taken dependencies on TypeScript's JavaScript or declaration emit outputs.
 The following are notable changes.

 * [Preserve type parameter names more often when shadowed](https://github.com/microsoft/TypeScript/pull/55820)